 Holi mythology – the death of evil

 Let’s begin with the story of King Hiranyakashipu, an ancient demon who wanted to avenge his brother’s murder by Lord Vishnu.
 He prayed to gain great power, and when his wishes were granted he began to believe he himself was a god that should be worshipped.
 His defiant son Prahalad, continued to worship Lord Vishnu, angering the King.
 Hiranyakashipu in cahoots with his sister Holika plotted to kill Prahalad.
 The murder plot involved Holika, who possessed immunity to fire, sitting on a pyre holding a young Prahalad in her lap.
 However, the plan backfired when Prahalad’s unwavering belief in Lord Vishnu saved him from the flames, and his evil aunt was instead burnt to a crisp.
 The death of Holika is where Holi gets its name, and in some places, the lighting of a bonfire is an important part of celebrations to represent the demise of evil.

 More Holi legend – a love story

 The throwing of perfumed clouds of coloured powder that we associate with Holi celebrations is derived from the story of Krishna, the reincarnation of Lord Vishnu with blue skin.
 He was in love with the beautiful Radha but embarrassed by his azure appearance.
 His mother suggested that Krishna even out their contrasting colours by smearing Radha’s face with paint.
 Krishna won Radha’s affections and so Holi begins in some Indian homes when the eldest male sprinkles coloured powder over each of his loved ones.

 Holi is generally a two-day event depending on the location in India.
-Generally, the evening of the full moon day referred to as Holika Dahan, involves the lighting of bonfires to remember the story of Holika.
+Day one takes place on the evening of the full moon day, referred to as Holika Dahan, and involves the lighting of bonfires to remember the story of Holika.
 Women with babies will walk around the bonfire in a clockwise direction five times to get the blessing of the God of Fire.
 On day two, Rangwali Holi, is when the action takes place and people “play Holi” using water and coloured powder.

 Indian Festival of Colour